Check back to this page for updates as new data become available from the California Energy Commission and Johns Hopkins Coronavirus Resource Center.

 Why track this?

-And while the emergency action driving them now is unsustainable (5), the refining rate cuts from this collective action are unprecedented.
-Tracking what is happening with oil now can inform our starting point to make sustainable transitions from oil for our climate and health (4).
+And while the emergency action driving them now is unsustainable (4), the refining rate cuts from this collective action are unprecedented.
+Tracking what is happening with oil now can inform our starting point to make sustainable transitions from oil for our climate and health (3).
+For example, are the new plans to convert crude refineries to vegetable oils that are proposed by some oil companies now (5–7) sustainable over the coming decades?
+See Biofuels: Burning food?

 What caused this?